avaframe/AvaFrame/docs/moduleCom1DFA.rst

 This avalanche directory can be created by running: runInitializeProject.py.
 In the directory Inputs, the following files are required:

-* digital elevation model
+* digital elevation model as .asc file
 * release area as shapefile (in Inputs/REL)

-the following files are optional:
+and the following files are optional:

 * entrainment area as shapefile (in Inputs/ENT)
 * resistance area as shapefile (in Inputs/RES)